Sharon-Wachira/Laptop-Recommendation-System/README.md

 3. Differentiating user personas allows companeis to personalize the marketing strategies and improves targeted advertisements for different customer segments.

 4. Knowing brands and comparing the performance helps manufacturers and retailers understand brand positioning and gain a competitive advantage in the market.

+#### Future Improvements
+- Improve filtering logic with more user inputs
+- Add a login feature for users
+- Integrate product prices from an online store

+#### What I Learned
+- How to build a Streamlit app for ML deployment
+- How to filter a dataset based on user input